raineorshine/metametacritic/README.md

 - **publicationName** - The name of the publication where the reviews were published.
 - **reviews** - The total number of your films that the publication has reviewed.
 - **similarity** - The percentage similar that the publications ratings were to your ratings (regardless if they were above or below)

+# Scripts

+There are some other provided scripts that may be useful:

+- txt-to-csv - Convert a plain text file with user ratings to csv.
+Usage: `node build/txt-to-csv.js [MYRATINGR.CSV]`.
+See `sample.txt` for a sample text file.